 Identifying patients with acute low back pain at risk of transitioning to chronic low back pain was a focus of the 2013 Bree Collaborative Low Back Pain Recommendations, available here.
-These recommendations recommend use of a "validated screening tool like the STarT Back Screening Tool (SBST) or Functional Recovery Questionnaire (FRQ) no later than the third visit to identify patients that are not likely to respond to routine care."
-The STarT Back Screening Tool includes nine-items that have been validated as predictors for poor outcomes including function, fear of being physically active, anxiety, catastrophizing, and mood.
-33 The tool categories people into three risk categories for developing chronic back pain and helping providers and care teams to make clinical decisions including: patients at low risk of chronicity needing advice, reassurance, and medication; patients with physical obstacles to recovery who needing face-to-face conservative treatment; and patients with psychological obstacles to recovery who needing an enhanced, coordinated care process.
+These recommend use of a "validated screening tool like the STarT Back Screening Tool (SBST) or Functional Recovery Questionnaire (FRQ) no later than the third visit to identify patients that are not likely to respond to routine care."
+The STarT Back Screening Tool includes nine items that have been validated as predictors for poor outcomes including function, fear of being physically active, anxiety, catastrophizing, and mood.
+33 The tool categorizes people into three risk categories for developing chronic back pain to help providers and care teams make clinical decisions.
+Categories include: patients at low risk of chronicity (acute pain that becomes chronic) who need advice, reassurance, and medication; patients with physical obstacles to recovery who need face-to-face conservative treatment; and patients with psychological obstacles to recovery who need an enhanced, coordinated care process.
 Stratifying patients with the STarT Back Screening tool has been associated with lower levels of disability and lower cost at 12 months.
 34

 The STarT Back Screening Tool has also been adapted to other types of pain.
-The generic STarT Back fiveitem screening tool (STarT-G), applicable to multiple types of pain, has been validated among Japanese patients with chronic pain.35 A modified nine-item STarT Back Screening Tool has been validated for musculoskeletal pain conditions including low back, neck, shoulder, and knee pain.36 Another version of a modified STarT Back Screening Tool has been validated in Dutch patients with neck pain, used in primary care.37
+The generic STarT Back fiveitem screening tool (STarT-G), applicable to multiple types of pain, has been validated among Japanese patients with chronic pain.35 A modified nine-item STarT Back Screening Tool has been validated for musculoskeletal pain conditions including low back, neck, shoulder, and knee pain.36 Another version of a modified STarT Back Screening Tool used in primary care has been validated in Dutch patients with neck pain.37